BrendanCReidy/MLConversionTools/README.md

 # ConverstionTools

+This repository contains many helpful scripts for converting models from one framework to another (pytorch->onnx->TF->TFLite).
+The repository also contains code for modifying the computational graph and identifying quantization errors.

+## ImageNet Example
 Typical pipeline for PyTorch to INT8 tflite for ImageNet

 1. Save PyTorch model (this varies by model, see pytorch/models/imagenet/mobilenetv2_onnx.py for example)